 Income tax expense comprises current and deferred tax.
-It is recognised in Statement of Profit and Loss except to the extent that it relates to a business combination, or items recognised directly in equity or in OCI.
+It is recognised in Statement of Profit and Loss except to the extent items recognised directly in equity or in OCI.

 • Current tax:

 Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax payable or receivable is the best estimate of the tax amount expected to be paid or received after considering uncertainty related to income taxes, if any.
 It is measured using tax rates enacted or substantively enacted at the reporting date.